pymc-devs/pymc/docs/source/gp.rst

     ls = [2, 5] # the lengthscales
     cov_func = pm.gp.cov.ExpQuad(input_dim=3, ls=ls, active_dims=[1, 2])

-Here the :code:`ls` parameter is two dimensional, allowing the second and third dimension to have a different lengthscale.
+Here the :code:`ls`, or lengthscale, parameter is two dimensional, allowing the second and third dimension to have a different lengthscale.
 The reason we have to specify :code:`input_dim`, the total number of columns of :code:`X`, and :code:`active_dims`, which of those columns or dimensions the covariance